 Get the facts on symptoms, types, causes, diagnosis and treatment of kyphosis, an abnormal curvature of the thoracic spine that creates the look of a hump on the back.
 Learn about different types of kyphosis, including Scheuerman's kyphosis, cervical, thoracic, dorsal, and lumbar kyphosis.

 Learn about cerebral palsy (CP) signs and symptoms such as seizures, irritability, jitters, feeding and respiratory problems, and lethargy.
 Signs and symptoms of cerebral palsy generally present in the first year of life.
 Learn about different types of cerebral palsy and treatment.

 - Ehlers-Danlos SyndromeSource: MedicineNet

-Get the facts on Ehlers-Danlos syndrome (EDS) symptoms (joint hypermobility, skin laxity), easy bruising, and weak tissues.
+Ehlers-Danlos syndromes (EDS) are a group of disorders with symptoms (joint hypermobility, skin laxity), easy bruising, and weak tissues.
 Several types of Ehlers-Danlos syndromes and treatments are described.

 - Noonan SyndromeSource: Government

 Read about Noonan syndrome prognosis, symptoms, signs, genes, and more.

 Read about the emotional and physical changes of puberty (growth spurt, pubic hair, period, zits, breast development), hormones (testosterone, estrogen), and sexual maturity stages.

 Read about post-polio syndrome (PPS) symptoms like weakness, fatigue, muscle atrophy, joint pain, scoliosis, and more.
 Treatment information is included.

 Campomelic dysplasia is a rare genetic condition that may affect the bones and genitals of affected individuals.
 Campomelic dysplasia may be life threatening.
 Learn about causes, symptoms, diagnosis, treatment, and prognosis of campomelic dysplasia.